 Flight attendants were allowed to lease pagers at our own expense, however, we were cautioned that if we missed a scheduling call it could mean suspension.
-During the first ninety days of probation this was a huge risk if we ventured out of the pager's coverage area.
+During the first ninety days of probation, this was a huge risk if we ventured out of the pager's coverage area.
 Most flight attendants couldn't afford a pager on the base salary we earned.

 Kansas City Meal Runs

 One of my first assignments after training was to work a Kansas City Meal Run.
 This was a grueling series of commuter flights where hot meals were served during the one-hour and ten minutes flight duration.
-Usually the planes were completely full of commuters and business travelers.
+Usually, the planes were completely full of commuters and business travelers.

 We didn't use the rolling service carts seen on planes today.
 Our PSK (passenger service kits) remained locked in the storage section of the galley.
-We literally ran the meals trays up the aisles stacking them several deep in our arms to make less trips.
+We literally ran the meals trays up the aisles stacking them several deep in our arms to make fewer trips.
 We would collect the trays while serving second coffees.

 Three flight attendants worked the coach section: one worked in the galley pulling entrees out of the ovens and setting up meal trays; another would run meal trays to passengers while the third served cold and hot beverages.
 The other two Flight Attendants on board worked First Class.